CISA-SBOM-Community/SBOM-Generation/phase_1/keycloak/README.md

 # Keycloak (Java) SBOM Generation

 This workflow illustrates creation of SPDX and CycloneDX SBOMs for a java application.
-[Keycloak](https://github.com/keycloak/keycloak) due to its wide use and complexity.
+[Keycloak](https://github.com/keycloak/keycloak) is used as an example due to its wide use and complexity.
 The workflow is well commented and can be used as a reference implementation for your own projects.

 - [.github/workflows/phase_1_keycloak.yml](../../.github/workflows/phase_1_keycloak.yml)